Employees

 - can require you to take annual holidays in certain circumstances

-- can choose to allow you to take some of your annual holiday entitlement in advance.
+- can choose to let you take some of your annual holiday entitlement in advance.

-In some cases, you can agree with your employer to have your annual holidays paid out with your regular pay instead of taking time off – also called ‘pay-as-you-go’ holiday pay.
+In some cases, you can agree with your employer to have your annual holidays paid out with your regular pay instead of taking time off.
+This is called ‘pay-as-you-go’ holiday pay.
 This can only happen if you:

-- work so irregularly that it is not possible in practice for your employer to provide you with four weeks’ annual holidays in the normal way.
+- work so irregularly or intermittently that it is impossible in practice for your employer to provide you with 4 weeks’ annual holidays in the normal way.

 Pay-as-you-go annual holiday payments